PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 </html>
 ```

-The HTML body also includes static elements that will be referenced from the code, for example, the contents of the `<h1>` block that will change depending on the view, and the `<form>` block that will later contain a control panel (buttons) that the user can use to switch between different views (in _Part 2_).
+The HTML body also includes static elements that will be referenced from the code, for example, the contents of the `<h1>` block that will change depending on the view, and the `<form>` block that will later contain a control panel (buttons) so the user can switch between views (in _Part 2_).
 All the graphics will be rendered as SVG inside the `<svg>` block.

 Some minimal code will be kept in the `index.html` file.
 This includes imports, two view-related constants, and functions that will start the application.
 This code will be placed in the `<script type="module">` block.